yzh503/yzh503.github.io/_posts/2017-04-30-fable-converting-f77-to-c++.markdown

  - c++
 ---
 # Why converting Fortran to C++
 Many legacy Fortran programs are still stable and running in the industry.
 It is often difficult to maintain and extend the legacy code (well, difficult compared with modern languages).
 I was developing an extension on a Fortran 77 program, but F77 does not support many important modern programming features, which really gave me a hetic.
-Converting old Fortran to C/C++, it is hoped that we can use C++ features to extend an old program, although it would not improve the readibilty of code at all.
+Converting old Fortran to C/C++, it is hoped that we can use C++ features to extend an old program, although it would not improve the readibilty of the code at all.

 In this article commands are executed in Linux/Unix environment.